muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

-Spoke too soon.
-DJT net popularity sank to -14%.
+DJT net popularity fell to -14%.
 Approval 40%, disproval 54% (from 438).
 But this one came back from -16%.

-Gallup looks worse.
+Gallup looks bad.

 The Kurdish thing might have effected things; Ukraine by itself could be defended but two two big events may be eating into his popul.